exogee-technology/graphweaver/README.md

 <!-- PROJECT DESCRIPTION -->
 <p align="center">
-  Data Everywhere - Instant GraphQL
+  The code-first, MAXIMALLY CUSTOMISABLE open source alternative to Hasura that is easy to self host.
 </p>

 <p align="center">
   Graphweaver speeds up your GraphQL development by securely connecting all your data sources in one place.
+Once your API has been bootstrapped, you can add permissions / auth and completely customise every operation in your server.
+We offer in-built resolvers for all common data access scenarios, but give you full flexibilty to override them however you like!
 </p>

 <p align="center">